leoni121/lowcode-engine/packages/shell/notes.md

 ## Overview

-The **Core Class** used by the engine
+The **Class** used by the engine-core(`packages/engine/src/engine-core.ts`), will be exported for users to use.

-* From the perspective of **schema**  (`packages/shell/src/model`), the model of the low -code engine is divided into node model, prop model, document model and project model, etc.
+* From the perspective of **schema**  (`packages/shell/src/model`), the model of the low-code engine is divided into node model, prop model, document model and project model, etc.
 * From the perspective of engine composition(`packages/shell/src/api`), low-code engines are divided into materials, UI skeleton, simulator, etc.

 ## Exploring Further